b-etz/sky130_be_ip__lsxo/README.md

 Startup time is commonly defined as the time taken from oscillator activation to the crystal reaching 90% of its steady-state oscillation amplitude.
 For a high-Q crystal oscillator, this may take thousands of cycles.
 This project uses the alternative definition of the time from oscillator activation to the first valid clock.
 Although the crystal does not oscillate within tolerance during startup, the early use of a clock could be useful for certain applications. **Designers using this IP block must be aware of the startup variability this design exposes, and gate the clock according to their system requirements.**

+For more details on general crystal oscillator function, I recommend checking out the seminal STMicroelectronics application note AN2867, and any of the referenced books/papers at the end of this README.

 ### Output Clock Generation

-`xin` and `xout` are compared by a differential amplifier, which is fed a tail current bias from an external bias generator at 50 nA.
+`xin` and `xout` are compared by a differential amplifier, which is fed a tail current bias mirrored from an external bias generator at 50 nA.
 This amplifies the `xin` signal level by approximately 20-30 times (until saturation at higher amplitudes).
 The output sinusoid is AC-coupled to a center-biased inverter chain that approximates a square waveform output.
 As described in the Control Bits section, the output clock is gated by a ripple delay counter, and amplified by a final inverter section to drive `dout` with the specified rise/fall times.

 This clock output is not guaranteed by design to be a 50% duty cycle.
 This is the reason for the ripple delay glitch filter.
 Regardless, duty cycle deviations as extreme as 10% or 90% at the slow 32-kHz frequency are unlikely to cause setup/hold violations.

-I would recommend investigating a Schmitt trigger or other latching mechanism with hysteresis to improve clock shape.
+Looking forward, I would recommend investigating a Schmitt trigger or other latching mechanism with hysteresis to improve clock shape.
 This was not investigated in the first design pass due to the rapid startup specification.

 ### Recommended Crystal Specifications

 This circuit can only be simulated so many ways, and development has focused on 12.5 pF load capacitance crystals.
 For that reason, higher load capacitances are recommended for frequency stability and startup assurance.
 Load capacitances of 6 pF have also been simulated successfully.
-At a glance, smaller load capacitances (e.g. 4 pF) may start up with a transconductor g_m of 0.3 uS to 3 uS.
+At a high level, crystals with small load capacitances (e.g. 4 pF) may start up with a transconductor g_m of 0.3 uS to 3 uS.
 Larger load capacitances (e.g. 12.5 pF) require transconductances of 1 uS to 40 uS.
-This oscillator IP was designed with a transconductance of ~8 uS, which allows reasonably fast startup for 12.5 pF crystals, great startup for 6 pF crystals, and far exceeds the optimal g_m for 4 pF crystals.
-For this reason, 4 pF crystals may fail to start with this circuit.
+This oscillator IP was designed with a startup transconductance of ~8 uS, which allows reasonably fast startup for 12.5 pF crystals, great startup for 6 pF crystals, and far exceeds the optimal g_m for 4 pF crystals.
+For this reason, 4 pF crystals may fail to sustain oscillation with this circuit.

 The following specification table for appropriate crystals will keep your system capable of the proposed specifications listed earlier.
 For requirements given in ranges, devices with a range that fully includes the specified range are acceptable.